 In Acts 2:46 - 47 we find the disciples "having charis with all the people."
 In Acts 7:10 we find it given to Joseph in the sight of Pharaoh.
 The KJV has translated charis as "favor" here, as opposed to grace, as in other places (Acts 25:3, Luke 1:30, Acts 7:46).
 It is not clear why some do not like this definition.
 It does imply that it does not matter what you do once you have accepted Jesus Christ as your Savior.
 However, many believers know that it does matter what Christians do!
 We are told we must keep the commandments (Acts 5:32).

 Man receives favor for two different reasons.
 First, Jesus died for us while we were yet sinners (Romans 5:8).
 Most all of Christendom would agree that this is the grace of God in action (see John 3:16).
 The clearing of the death penalty over us is the first part of the salvation process.
 A Christian is justified (past sins paid for) by Christ's death.
 Christians can do nothing about their sins except accept this sacrifice.
 The question is why man receives this awesome favor in the first place.

 Our heavenly Father did not favor with salvation the angels who sinned nor is he offering them the ability to become sons (Hebrews 1:5, 2:6 - 10).
 God favored man because we are in his image.
-Awesome is the favor we have received.
 The offspring of any being looks like the father in kind (Acts 17:26, 28 - 29, 1John 3:1).
-Those who do not believe that man is in image of his Creator cannot even understand why we receive charis to justification.
+Those who do not believe that man is in image of his Creator cannot even understand why we receive charis or grace to justification.